TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 What else do you do?

 I commenced my own Karate and kickboxing schools in October 2006.
-Whilst I occasionally give some advice to companies I am to all intents and purposes now a full time Martial Arts Instructor.

 When did you start teaching?